-The corpse of the mysterious stranger has disappeared from the crematorium, to which the body has been sent after fruitful study.
+The corpse of the mysterious stranger has disappeared from the crematorium, to which the body has been sent after extensive study.
 There it should actually find an inglorious but inexpensive end.
 In the empty, tied up linen bag in which the body was kept, only a handful of additional documents were found instead.
 Seemingly further fragments of their strange record of Orf.
 The remaining notes, all of which showed slight burn marks and smelled wonderfully of coal and ashes, contained the following lines:

 This is part of a two-part series.
 Click here for the first part.